 If you have committed to IPSI but decide you cannot or will not travel, you will be eligible for a half refund, provided you notify administration at least two weeks prior to the start of the program and you are able to find a suitable replacement.
 We will keep a wait list to assist in finding a replacement.
-Any cancellations less than two weeks before December 26 will not be given.
+Any cancellations less than two weeks before December 26 will result in no refunds being given.

 What happens if someone contracts COVID?